fastapi-admin/restful-admin/README.md

-# fastapi-admin-front
+# restful-admin

 ## Introduction

-This is front-end project for [fastapi-admin](https://github.com/long2ice/fastapi-admi) and forked from [rest-admin](https://github.com/wxs77577/rest-admin).
+This is front-end project for [fastapi-admin](https://github.com/long2ice/fastapi-admin) and forked from [rest-admin](https://github.com/wxs77577/rest-admin).

 ## Live Demo